Instant Pot Mississippi Pot Roast

 Instant Pot Mississippi Pot Roast: Frequently Asked Questions

 Absolutely!
-Carrots and potatoes would be great additions, cutting them into large chunks so they do not turn into mush.
+Carrots and potatoes would be excellent additions, cutting them into large chunks so they do not turn into mush in the Instant Pot.

 Yes!
 You can freeze the leftovers in individual freezer bags with some of the cooking juices for up to 2 months.